pryv/config-template-pryv.io/pryv.io/cluster/README.md

 ## Adaptations

-If you are using a single register machine, remove `REG_MASTER_VPN_IP_ADDRESS` part from the `config-leader/data/reg-master/pryv.yml` file.
+If you are using two register machines, uncomment the `REG_MASTER_VPN_IP_ADDRESS` part from the `config-leader/data/reg-master/pryv.yml` file.

 If needed, update docker image versions in `config-leader/data/${ROLE}/pryv.yml`.